maxtkc/mos-herb-site/work_w_me.md

 Schedule a free intro call above to learn what an herbal consulatation is all about and whether or not we might be a good fit for each other.
 For most people, this is your first time meeting with a clinical herbalist and it can be helpful to talk through what you're looking for and see if I might be able to support you.

+None of the above times work?
+Send me a message at mkatzchristy (at) gmail.com with your availability, and I'll see what I'm able to do!

 #### What does an herbal consult look like?

 We meet for 1.5-2 hours for a thorough conversation where we go through all of your